 Boosts Iron Absorption (and May Help Prevent Anemia)

-In general, those who follow a plant-based diet are most likely to be low on iron.
-This isn’t necessarily because plants don’t contain iron but rather because plant sources of iron are poorly absorbed by your body (as compared to animal sources).
+Those who follow a plant-based diet may be low on iron.
+This isn’t necessarily because plants don’t contain iron but rather because plant sources of iron are more poorly absorbed by your body (as compared to animal sources).

-One of the best ways to boost plant-based iron absorption is by consuming vitamin C.
+One of the best ways to help boost plant-based iron absorption is by consuming vitamin C.